Cardinals vs. Dodgers Player Props Betting Odds

-Player prop bet options for Max Muncy, Paul Goldschmidt and others are listed when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Saturday (first pitch at 9:10 PM ET).
+Those looking to place a player prop wager can find odds for Max Muncy, Paul Goldschmidt and others in the Los Angeles Dodgers-St. Louis Cardinals matchup at Dodger Stadium on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!